 Extension Specialists may need some on-the-job training, but most candidates will already have the required skills, knowledge, work-related experience, and/or training.

-Extension Specialists may benefit from understanding of specialized subject areas, such as education and training, customer and personal service, or biology knowledge.
+Extension Specialists may benefit from understanding of specialized subject areas, such as education and training, customer and personal service, or food production knowledge.

 The list below shows several areas in which most Extension Specialists might want to build proficiency, ranked by importance.